 THE CORE |UNDERSTANDING EUROPE, UNDERSTANDING IDENTITY

-The core of the Masters in Identities and Cultures of Europe is made up of two compulsory modules that introduce students to the question of identity by providing them with a strong historical and theoretical grounding in identity issues in Europe and beyond.
-The core modules explore a range of key topics relating to notions of identity and their practical implications in European societies, including myth, the Enlightenment, otherness, nation-building, pan-Europeanism, social class, language, religion, collective memory, performance, ecology, (post-)modernism, technology and the information age.
-The modules encourage reflection on and engagement with the question of identity on both a conceptual and empirical level, elucidating identity issues in a variety of contexts (cultural, linguistic, political, philosophical, historiographical, religious, ecological, etc.) and across different media (literature, film, theatre, museums, memorials, digital platforms, etc.).
+The core of the Identities and Cultures of Europe course is made up of two compulsory modules that introduce students to the question of identity by providing them with a strong historical and theoretical grounding in identity issues in Europe and beyond.
+The core modules explore a range of key topics relating to notions of identity and their practical implications in European societies, including myth, the Enlightenment, otherness, nation-building, pan-Europeanism, social class, language, religion, gender, collective memory, performance, ecology, (post-)modernism, technology and the information age.
+The modules encourage reflection on, and engagement with, the question of identity on both a conceptual and empirical level, elucidating identity issues in a variety of contexts (cultural, linguistic, political, philosophical, historiographical, religious, ecological, etc.) and across different media (literature, film, theatre, museums, memorials, digital platforms, etc.).

 The core modules are taught by a team of colleagues, each exploring a different identity-based core topic.
 The standard format for each topic includes an introductory seminar/lecture on the theoretical implications of the topic, followed by a seminar looking at case studies.
 (Core topics may vary from year to year, depending on staff availability and timetabling constraints.)

 QUESTIONS OF IDENTITY IN EUROPE - PART 1 (Michaelmas Term)

 This core module is taught in Michaelmas Term and consists of a range of core topics.
 The core topics for Michaelmas Term 2022 are the following:

 Introduction: The Age of Identities (Dr Hannes Opelz)

 This seminar serves as a general introduction to the core modules.

 1. The Myth of Identity (Dr Hannes Opelz)